-Public Education: Public education accounts for \$2 billion, or 45 percent, of the state's base budget.
+Public Education: Public education accounts for \$2 billion, or 43 percent, of the state's base budget.
 Approximately \$1.8 billion goes to West Virginia's 55 school boards to fund K-12 education (State Aid to Schools) through the state's school aid formula.
-West Virginia's state share of K-12 education is one of the highest in the nation, accounting for 56 percent of total public education spending.1
+West Virginia's state share of K-12 education is one of the highest in the nation, accounting for 55 percent of total public education spending.
+The rest goes to the Department of Education.

-Health Care & Human Services: The West Virginia Medicaid Program and the Children's Health Insurance Program (SCHIP) provided health coverage to over 535,000 state residents as of May 2015 - an increase of over 50 percent since the state expanded Medicaid under the federal Affordable Care Act of 2009.
-Of the \$3.2 billion in Medicaid expenditures in FY 2014, the state provided \$881 million in matching Medicaid funds while federal funds accounted for \$2.3 billion.2 West Virginia's matching
+Health Care & Human Services: The West Virginia Medicaid Program and the Children's Health Insurance Program (SCHIP) provided health coverage to over 541,000 state residents as of September 2018 - an increase of 53 percent since the state expanded Medicaid under the federal Affordable Care Act of 2009.
+Of the \$4 billion in Medicaid expenditures in FY 2017, the state provided about \$900 million in matching Medicaid funds while federal funds accounted for \$3.1 billion.
+West Virginia's matching Medicaid funds include appropriations from the base

-Base Budget Spending, by Function, 2013-14 (in millions)
+FIGURE 2 Base Budget Spending, by Function, FY 2017 (in millions)